 On campus, most residence halls operate under a computerized Access Control and Security Monitoring System.
 Identification cards are coded so that only students who are residents in a particular hall are authorized electronic access entry to that hall; the system denies entry to all unauthorized persons.
-Resident assistants and neighborhood assistants are responsible for checking and securing doors.
 All members of the Mason housing community are reminded to lock all doors and windows.
 Most residence hall and apartment exterior doors are equipped with locks and with crash bars to ensure a quick emergency exit.
 Only residents and their invited guests are permitted in the living areas of the residence halls.
 It is the resident's responsibility to ensure that their guest is aware of and abides by Mason's policies.
 Guests are not provided with room keys or door access cards.
 Residence halls and neighborhood desks are staffed 24 hours a day.
-Mason Police also conduct regular checks of residence hall areas.
 Incheon Global Campus security guards patrol the Mason Korea Campus 24 hours a day.